ahkab/ahkab/doc/misc/A-Good-Idea.rst

    :alt: A basic circuit block
    :align: center

-He clicks *Simulate*.
+He draws the circuit and, without even thinking about it, he clicks *Simulate*.

 The results are surprising to him, something he has not taken into account has influenced his simulation and the numbers are slightly off.
+Or maybe the schematic was drawn in a rush?

 He starts fiddling with the design parameters.
 Make some transistors bigger.
 Now, make a few others smaller. *Shouldn't this fix it?* - he